-- 1. One through three ......100% of total fees - After the third class day ......0% of total fees
+One through three

+After the third class day

+0% of total fees

 In order to receive a refund for dropped courses, a student must remain enrolled in the Institute.
 If a student withdraws, after having previously dropped one or more courses, no refunds will be given for the dropped course(s).
 Students should review Six Drop Rule to understand the limits regarding dropped courses.